 Although not illustrated in the sample code, the resume() API could also throw TransactionNotFoundException.
 This exception indicates that the transaction associated with the specified ID was not found and/or the transaction might have expired.
 In either case, you can retry the transaction from the beginning since the cause of this exception is basically transient.

-In the sample code, for UnknownTransactionStatusException, the transaction is not retried because the cause of the exception is nontransient.
-Also, for UnsatisfiedConditionException, the transaction is not retried because how to handle this exception depends on your application requirements.
-For other exceptions, the transaction is retried because the cause of the exception is transient or nontransient.
+In the sample code, for UnknownTransactionStatusException, the transaction is not retried because the application must check if the transaction was successful to avoid potential duplicate operations.
+For other exceptions, the transaction is retried because the cause of the exception is transient or non-transient.
 If the cause of the exception is transient, the transaction may succeed if you retry it.
-However, if the cause of the exception is nontransient, the transaction may still fail even if you retry it.
+However, if the cause of the exception is non-transient, the transaction will still fail even if you retry it.
 In such a case, you will exhaust the number of retries.

-# By default, it is set to "false".
+# By default, this configuration is set to `false`.

 scalar.db.consensus_commit.include_metadata.enabled=true